adobe-apiplatform/adobeio-runtime-lab-analytics/exercises/exercise-4/README.md

 ```

 ### Step 3
-Add getMeasurementFromIntent function, this function will take an intent and figure out the measurement.
+Add `getMeasurementFromIntent` function; this function will take an intent and figure out the measurement.
 The measurement is used to describe the results.
 Result could be pages or percent for support metrics.

 ```javascript
 /**